gtorelli/witchcraft-image-toolkit/README.md

 # witchcraft-image-toolkit
 Set of functions using imagemagick and ffmpeg for batch image processing

-You need to create the folling folder structure before working with WIT:
+You need to create the following folder structure before execute WIT:

 ```
 |── frames